jerrycyng/Customer-Behaviour-Prediction-with-Machine-Learning-and-SHAP-Interpretation/README.md

 # Customer-Behaviour-Prediction-with-Machine-Learning-and-SHAP-Interpretation

+# SHAP Introduction
+I have created the 'Jerry_SHAP_Introduction' with jupyter notebook as python extention.
+This file has demonstrated the intrepretation algorithum in SHAP and visualized with feature importance and force plot.

 # Project Context
 The data is related with direct marketing campaigns of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit.